Cost-sensitive Boosting Pruning Trees for depression detection on Twitter: Experimental Setup

-To demonstrate the effectiveness of the proposed CBPT for Twitter depression detection, we conduct experiments on two public datasets: the Tsinghua Twitter Depression Dataset (TTDD) and the CLPsych 2015 Twitter Dataset (CLPsych2015).
-All experimental procedures have been approved by University of Leicester Ethical Review body.
+To demonstrate the effectiveness of the proposed CBPT for Twitter depression detection, we conduct experiments on two publicly accessible datasets: the Tsinghua Twitter Depression Dataset (TTDD) and the CLPsych 2015 Twitter Dataset (CLPsych2015).
+All experimental procedures have been approved by the Ethical Review body of University of Leicester.
 In this section, we describe the setup details of our evaluation.

 \textbf{TTDD\footnote{http://depressiondetection.droppages.com/}}: The Twitter database was collected by Shen et al. \cite{shen2017depression} in 2017 for depression detection.
-The Twitter database has three parts: (1) \textbf{Depression Dataset D1}: The dataset was created based on the tweets collected between 2009 and 2016, where the users were labelled as depression if their anchor tweet satisfied the pattern``(I'm/I was/I am/I've been) diagnosed depression".
-(2) \textbf{Depression Dataset D2}: This dataset collects Twitter messages where users were labelled as non-depressed if they had never posted any tweets containing the character string ``depress".
+The Twitter database has three parts: (1) \textbf{Depression Dataset D1}: The dataset was created based on the tweets collected between 2009 and 2016, where the users were labelled as depression if their anchor tweet satisfied the pattern "(I'm/I was/I am/I've been) diagnosed depression".
+(2) \textbf{Depression Dataset D2}: This dataset contains Twitter messages where users were labelled as non-depressed if they had never posted any tweets containing the character string "depress".
 (3) \textbf{Depression Dataset D3}: Shen et al. \cite{shen2017depression} constructed an unlabelled large dataset D3 for depression candidate.
-Based on the tweets shown in December 2016, this unlabelled depression candidate dataset was established where the user were obtained if their anchor tweet loosely contained the character string ``depress".
+Based on the tweets shown in December 2016, this unlabelled depression candidate dataset was established where the user were recorded if their anchor tweet loosely contained the character string ``depress".
 There are 2558, 5304 and 58810 samples stored in D1, D2, D3, respectively.
-Each sample of these three datasets contains one-month post information of a Twitter user before the anchor tweet was detected.
+Each sample of these three datasets contains one-month post information of a Twitter user .
 In this paper, we employ the well labelled datasets D1 and D2 to evaluate our classification algorithm's performance and analyse the online behaviours of depression users.